 - (a) Manholes shall be designed to withstand HN-HO-72 loadings as a minimum, or greater in areas where additional loading is anticipated, such as airports or loading yards.
-See Section 5.6.10 Manhole lid construction for loading requirements for manhole lids. - (b) Risers shall typically be precast reinforced concrete units complying with AS/NZS 4058 as a minimum for manufacturing.
+See Section 5.7.10 Manhole lid construction Manhole lid construction for loading requirements for manhole lids. - (b) Risers shall typically be precast reinforced concrete units complying with AS/NZS 4058 as a minimum for manufacturing.
 The manufacturer is to certify the riser design is suitable for the design loading. - (c) Specific internal linings may be specified depending on the potential effluent being transported, for example, sludge or centrate pipelines and manholes may require additional protection against corrosive gases and fluids.

-5.6.1.1 Manhole design against liquefaction
+5.6.1.15.7.1.1 Manhole design against liquefaction